-A constant variable is similar to a parameter with the difference that constants cannot be changed after they have been given a value.
+A constant variable is similar to a parameter with the difference that constants cannot be changed after translation and usually not changed after they have been given a value.
 It can be used to represent mathematical constants, e.g.

 '''

-constant Real PI=4arctan(1);
+final constant Real PI=4arctan(1);

 '''